Welcome to our COVID-19 information page for international students.

 The Department of Home Affairs and Australian Border Force will take a flexible approach to student visa holders, including those working beyond their usual work limitations, but only in the sectors below.

 You can work for more than 40 hours a fortnight if you are employed:

 - By an aged care Approved Provider or Commonwealth-funded aged care service provider with a RACS ID or a NAPS ID, before 8 September 2020

 - By a registered National Disability Insurance Scheme provider

 - Enrolled in a healthcare-related course and you are supporting the health effort against COVID-19, as directed by health officials

 - In the tourism and hospitality sector

 More information is available on the Department of Home Affairs website.

 Overseas travel restrictions remain in place.
 The Australian Government's Department of Home Affairs provides the latest information about travel restrictions and visas.

-For further information and updates on international student visas please refer to the Department of Home Affairs website.
+For further information please refer to the Department of Home Affairs website.